ribbiks/doom_lua/README.md

 * Apply fake floor, ceiling, and colormap effects to all selected sectors.
 * [Example usage](https://youtu.be/Vpt8MCL1u7U)

+### meteor_prefab.lua

+* Draws meteor launching machinery as used in wormwood3.wad and jumpwad.wad

+### print_used_tag_ranges.lua

+* Prints a concise list of all the tags used in the selected linedefs/sectors.

 ### select_overlapping_monsters.lua

 * Selects monsters that are stuck on each other (overlapping bounding box and same difficulty)